 FiguresTop

 Figure 10.8-1.
 Interdigital foot mycosis.
 Maceration and scaling of the epidermis in the interdigital spaces.
-Secondary hand onychomycosis.
+Secondary fingernail onychomycosis.
 Thickened, brittle nail plate of the thumb, keratinization of the nail bed, altered plate color (whitening).

 Figure 10.8-2.
 Distal and lateral subungual onychomycosis.
 The infection starts from the free edge of the nail plate and spreads towards the fold.
 Discolored nail plate (whitening).